 Who — and what — is on the ballot?

-There are hundreds of candidates across Maryland for a variety of offices.
 The statewide races are for governor, attorney general and the U.S. Senate.
 There are also two statewide ballot questions.
 Other races include Maryland’s eight U.S. House seats and the General Assembly seats.

 How will I cast a vote?

 You will mark a paper ballot by hand, using the pen provided you to fill in the ovals next to your choices.
 After reviewing your choices, you will place your ballot in a privacy sleeve and take it to a scanner.
 An election worker will direct you to insert your ballot into the scanner to record your vote.

 How popular is early voting?